thu-coai/hred-tensorflow/Readme.md

 [![Coverage Status](https://coveralls.io/repos/github/thu-coai/hred-tensorflow/badge.svg?branch=master)](https://coveralls.io/github/thu-coai/hred-tensorflow?branch=master)
 [![Build Status](https://travis-ci.com/thu-coai/hred-tensorflow.svg?branch=master)](https://travis-ci.com/thu-coai/hred-tensorflow)

-This is a model from cotk, click here to our [main repo](https://github.com/thu-coai/cotk).

 ## HRED (TensorFlow)

 HRED is a basic model for multiple turn dialog.
 Here, we implement HRED with attention mechanism.
 You can refer to the following papers for details: